marijnh/Eloquent-JavaScript/20_node.md

 {{index "createWriteStream function", "writeFile function", [file, stream]}}

 It is possible to create a writable stream that points at a file with the `createWriteStream` function from the `node:fs` module.
-You can use the `write` method on the resulting object to write the file one piece at a time, rather than in one shot as with `writeFile`.
+You can then use the `write` method on the resulting object to write the file one piece at a time, rather than in one shot as with `writeFile`.

 {{index "createServer function", "request function", "event handling", "readable stream"}}